 - Applying Surface Finishes.
 The stainless steel manufacturer may apply different surface finishes to their stainless steel billets, blooms, or wires before shipping them to other manufacturers.
 The specific finish applied will vary depending on the steel’s intended use—but one of the most common surface finishes is simply grinding down the surface to remove impurities and make it smoother.

-Curious about how Marlin makes top-quality custom steel wire forms?
+Curious about how Marlin makes our stainless steel products?
 Or, do you need a custom wire form for your manufacturing application ASAP?
 If so, reach out to the Marlin Steel team today.